trinhlenhathuy/analytics_huytln/README.md

 #### Analyse

 Chart Components:
+- X-axis (Timing): The timing is represented as a concatenation of the day of the week and hour.
+- Y-axis (SKU): Represents different SKUs, with each row dedicated to a specific SKU.
 - Scatter Plot (Dots):
     + Data Points: Each dot represents a sale of a specific SKU at a particular time.
-    + Color and Size: The dots vary in size and color, which likely represent the quantity of items sold or another dimension, such as revenue.
+    + Color and Size: The dots vary in size and color, which represent the quantity of items sold.
 Larger dots indicate higher quantities or larger sales amounts.
-    + Vertical Lines (Red): These lines might represent time thresholds, such as the start of a new day, or significant periods like sales events or promotions.
+    + Vertical Lines (Red): These lines represent the times with the highest total sales across all SKUs.
-Axes:

-- X-axis (Timing): The timing is represented as a concatenation of the day of the week and hour.
-This axis is heavily populated with overlapping labels, showing the specific times when sales occurred.
-- Y-axis (SKU): Represents different SKUs, with each row dedicated to a specific SKU.
-The dots scattered along the rows indicate the timing and frequency of sales for each SKU.

 Table:
 Time Periods: The chart could be segmented by specific time periods (days or hours) to analyze how sales performance fluctuates during these periods.
 Top SKUs: The distribution of sales across different SKUs can help identify top-performing SKUs at various times, similar to how a Pareto chart highlights top contributors.

 Analysis:

 Sales Concentration:
 - There are visible clusters of sales activity at certain times, indicating peak periods where specific SKUs are more popular.
 - The distribution suggests that certain SKUs have consistent sales across different times, while others may peak during specific hours or days.